atsushieno/HybridReverb2/README.md

 sudo apt-get install lv2-dev

 Copy/replace the contents of the JUCE modules folder to the plugin/JuceLibraryCode/modules folder

-Unzip the HybridReverb2-lv2-make.zip file in the HybridReverb2/Builds/LinuxMakefile/lv2 folder and copy the Makefile to the HybridReverb2/Builds/LinuxMakefile
+Unzip the HybridReverb2-lv2-make.zip file in the Builds/LinuxMakefile/lv2 folder and copy the Makefile to the Builds/LinuxMakefile folder

-cd into the HybridReverb2/Builds/LinuxMakefile folder
+cd into the Builds/Linux folder

 make CONFIG=Release